 Dove Hunting Tips

-Argentina, especially Cordoba, has become in the last twenty years the first and most important dove hunting destination in South America.
-When you decide on experiencing Argentina dove hunting, you’ll have the opportunity to shoot thousands of doves a day guaranteed, but if this is your first time dove hunting in Argentina, my tips will be very useful for an even more successful hunt during your stay at La Camila Dove Hunting Lodge.
+Argentina, especially Cordoba, has become in the last twenty years the first and most important Argentina dove hunting destination in South America.
+When you decide on experiencing Argentina dove hunting, you’ll have the opportunity to shoot thousands of doves a day guaranteed.
+If this is your first time dove hunting in Argentina, my tips will be very useful for an even more successful hunt during your stay at La Camila Dove Hunting Lodge.

-Following my family hunting tradition, having had the possibility of hunting in different parts of the world, and having hosted over 13500 dove shooters for the last 20 years, I can conclude that Argentina dove hunting is something that must be experienced at least once in your lifetime.
-There’s no other way to explain what you feel when you see such a numberless concentration of doves in Argentina, thousands and thousands of doves flying all over your head in a continuous fashion, where you can easily shoot a case of 500 shells in just an hour!
+Following my family hunting tradition, having had the possibility of hunting in different parts of the world, and having hosted over 13,500 dove shooters for the last 20 years, I can conclude that Argentina dove hunting is something that must be experienced at least once in your lifetime.
+There’s no other way to explain what you feel when you see such a numberless concentration of doves during an Argentina dove hunting adventure — thousands and thousands of doves flying all over your head in a continuous fashion, where you can easily shoot a case of 500 shells in just an hour!

 Practice

-To increase your chances of success, it’s very important to practice some shooting before coming to Argentina for a dove hunt.
-Although at your place, you will never be able to find the incredible dove volume we’ve got in Argentina, doing some clay shooting, with similar spots to the ones for dove hunting in here will be a very useful practice.
+To increase your chances of success in your Argentina dove hunting adventure, it’s very important to practice some shooting before coming to Argentina for a dove hunt.
+Although at your place, you will never be able to find the incredible dove volume we’ve got in Argentina, doing some clay shooting with similar spots to the ones used for dove hunting in Argentina will be a very useful practice.
 You should shoot at plates coming from in front of you because this is the easiest shot to miss and the one that requires the most practice.
-For a good start, try first shooting plates coming from your sides, then, right over your head, and once you’ve mastered this kind of shooting, you will be able to shoot plates coming from the front.
+For a good start, try first shooting plates coming from your sides, then right over your head, and once you’ve mastered this kind of shooting, you will be ready for your Argentina dove hunting trip.
 It’s great to shoot doves in front of us and see them falling down right at the blind!

-We’ve made over 200 blinds around the roosts placed on a straight line running side by side with the roosts, and this dove shooting is very similar to the shooting in spots for sporting clays.
+At La Camila Lodge, we’ve made over 200 blinds around the roosts, placed on a straight line running side by side with the roosts, offering perfect conditions for Argentina dove hunting.
+This dove shooting is very similar to the shooting in spots for sporting clays.
 That is, you’ll be shooting doves getting into the roost coming in front of you and from your sides.
 You’ll also have the chance to experience shooting doves that leave the roost flying all over you coming from behind, and by just aiming at the dove’s belly, it will automatically fall down.

 Gun and Shells

-I’ve tried myself all kinds of gauges for dove shooting in Argentina.
-My advice is to shoot 20 gauge guns loaded with 7/8 oz..
-If you are an experienced dove hunter though, 28 gauge loaded with 3/4 oz. is very good.
-It’s very fast and due to its high concentration, you’ll be able to hit and drop very high doves.
-410 is a very popular shell in Argentina, but we’ve only got 410 shells of 2 inches loaded with 2/4 oz. and I consider this a little weak.
+I’ve personally tried all kinds of gauges for Argentina dove hunting.
+My advice is to shoot 20 gauge guns loaded with 7/8 oz.
+If you are an experienced dove hunter, a 28 gauge loaded with 3/4 oz. is a very good option.
+It’s very fast and, due to its high concentration, you’ll be able to hit and drop very high doves.
+The 410 gauge is very popular for dove hunting in Argentina, but we only have 410 shells of 2 inches loaded with 2/4 oz., which I consider a little weak.

-Some first time to Argentina dove hunters bring their 12 gauge guns, but soon realize that Argentina dove hunting involves too much action, and shoulders cannot bear so much recoil per minute.
+Some first-time Argentina dove hunting visitors bring their 12 gauge guns but soon realize that dove hunting in Argentina involves so much action that shoulders cannot bear so much recoil per minute.

-Bringing your own shotgun to Argentina is a very easy process, but if you don’t want to carry your gun all around airports, you can rent our guns.
-We’ve got in our gun room over 30 Benelli shotguns, semi, 20 gauge, with different stock lengths.
-There are also over & under and side by side shotguns available, but I always favor semi because they offer less recoil effect and they can also hold up to four shells in the magazine.
-This is especially important when considering the dynamic and erratic dove flight, which makes us miss shots that we give for granted (remember that in Argentina there’s no limit as to the number of shells in the gun magazine).
+Bringing your own shotgun to Argentina is a very easy process.
+However, if you prefer not to carry your gun through airports, you can rent one of ours.
+In our gun room at La Camila Lodge, we have over 30 Benelli semi-automatic shotguns, 20 gauge, with different stock lengths.
+There are also over & under and side-by-side shotguns available, but I always recommend semi-autos because they offer less recoil and can hold up to four shells in the magazine.
+This is key for Argentina dove hunting, given the dynamic and erratic dove flight, which makes missing shots easier than you think (remember that in Argentina, there’s no limit on the number of shells in the gun magazine).

-In Argentina, there are only two shell brands, RD and Fiocchi.
-Both are of a very good quality and we normally use RD shells of 25 units per box.
-My suggestion is always RD shells, loaded with 7/8 oz., Nº 7 or 8 bb, and shoot doves flying at about 15 to 35 yards away.
+In Argentina, there are only two shell brands available: RD and Fiocchi.
+Both are of very good quality, and we normally use RD shells, 25 units per box.
+My suggestion is always RD shells, loaded with 7/8 oz., Nº 7 or 8 bb, and shoot doves flying at about 15 to 35 yards away for the best Argentina dove hunting experience.

 Hunting Fields and Seasons

 When you are in my fields, under thousands and thousands of doves, you’ll be ready to enjoy the most incredible Argentina dove hunting!
-Before starting my hunting company in Cordoba, I was shooting doves all over other provinces in Argentina, but Cordoba has an unmatchable area for dove shooting, since it combines prosperous agricultural activity with big patches of roosts, what originates an innumerable reproduction rate.
+Before starting my hunting company in Cordoba, I was shooting doves all over other provinces in Argentina, but Cordoba has an unmatchable area for dove shooting, since it combines prosperous agricultural activity with big patches of roosts, which originates an innumerable reproduction rate.
 Let’s imagine this figure: In one of our roosts, of about 1000 acres, there live approximately 25 million doves on a permanent basis.
-They have four or five hatches a year and depending on the weather conditions, the baby doves that are born at the beginning of our spring, in September, are reproducing again by early December.
-This results in a huge dove population in the area!
+They have four or five hatches a year and, depending on the weather conditions, the baby doves that are born at the beginning of our spring, in September, are reproducing again by early December.
+This results in a huge dove population in the area, making it a paradise for Argentina dove hunting enthusiasts.

 As for decoys, we don’t need to use them for Argentina dove hunting.
 They are only used for pigeon shooting.